LeatherDiamond/Django_bookstore/README.md

 The bookstore enables shop personnel to receive and process orders and provides the possibility for the customers to follow the status of their orders.

 > ###### NOTES:
-> * *The project contains a database file in the directory ***src->proj***.
-This database is just an example and contains 10 products as a demonstration of the functionality of the web application.*
 > * *You can familiarize with deployed version of the project by the following [link](https://alexanderdovguchits.pythonanywhere.com/).*

 # Software version: